kdakan/Azure-Architecture/README.md

 * Horizontal scaling (scaling out) means adding more devices (nodes or instances) of the same capacity, done automatically and without interruption, so this is the preferred way for scaling
 * We can use app service plan auto-scaling options to scale horizontally or vertically
 * App service plan auto-scaling allows adding or removing instances based on selected metrics or for some time period (busy hours, busy season, etc.) and we can have more than one scaling conditions
-* Function app (serverless azure functions are always scalable)
+* Function app (serverless Azure functions are always scalable)
 * We can use an Azure load balancer, Azure application gateway, or Azure traffic manager for scalability
 * Azure load balancer is layer 4 (TCP/UDP transport layer, works with IP addresses)
 * Azure application gateway is layer 7 (application layer, can use cookie-based sessions, use URLs and HTTP headers for deciding where to route requests, supports web sockets, it also has a firewall to prevent SQL injection and cross-site scripting)